10 of the Most Deadly Animals Found in Montana: Montana’s Fearsome Fauna

 1. Mountain Lions (Puma concolor)

-Mountain lions, also known as cougars or pumas, are apex predators of Montana’s wilderness.
-Their stealth and power make them one of the most formidable creatures in the region.
+They are also known as cougars or pumas.
+Mountain lions are apex predators of Montana’s wilderness.
+Their sneakiness and strength make them some of the toughest animals around.

-Mountain lions are large cats, with males weighing between 115-220 pounds.
+Mountain lions are large cats, with males weighing between 115 and 220 pounds.
 They possess strong muscular bodies, enabling them to take down prey much larger than themselves.

 Typically solitary creatures, mountain lions are known for their elusive nature, making human encounters relatively rare.
-However, when cornered or if a female’s cubs are threatened, they can become particularly aggressive.
+But, when cornered or if a female’s cubs are threatened, they can become particularly aggressive.

 Why They’re Deadly